-- Blood alcohol content limit is 0.3‰ and punishment for going over is severe: First offense may include imprisonment for up to six months and/or a fine of up to 2,000 rupees.
-A second offense within three years of the first will be two years of imprisonment and a fine of up to 3,000 rupees.
+- The blood alcohol content limit is 0.3% and punishment for going over is severe: a first offense may include imprisonment for up to six months and/or a fine of up to 2,000 INR.
+A second offense within three years of the first will be two years of imprisonment and a fine of up to 3,000 INR.

 - You may not use a handheld mobile phone while driving in India, and you may be charged 1,000 INR for this offence.

-- The use of seatbelts, although only mandatory in major cities, comes highly recommended.
+- The use of seatbelts, and helmets for motorcycles, is only mandatory in major cities, but comes highly recommended.

-- Heavy motor vehicle license (HMV): If you plan on driving a bus or truck, you will need this license.
+- heavy motor vehicle license (HMV) for driving a bus or truck

-Importing your used private car is a task that is not only somewhat tricky, but also rather expensive and, ultimately, pointless.
-As customs duties for imported used cars can be higher than 100% of their actual value, you should only really consider this option if there is absolutely no other way for you to obtain a car that fits your needs.
+Importing your used private car is an undertaking that is not only somewhat tricky but also rather expensive and, ultimately, pointless.
+As used cars have a (minimum) import duty rate of 125% of their actual value, you should only really consider this option if there is absolutely no other way for you to obtain a car that fits your needs.

 Most people need an import license in order to take their car with them to India.
 There are, however, a number of categories for exemption from the need for a license.
 Customs duties have to be paid in both cases.
 The exempt categories include, for instance, disabled persons who rely on vehicles customized to their needs, Indians returning to India after a period of at least two years abroad, honorary consuls, and branches or offices of foreign companies.

 The vehicle you wish to import has to fulfill a number of requirements, such as a right-hand steering wheel and a speedometer indicating the speed in km/h.
 The car (only if it is new) must also be imported from the country of manufacture.
-New cars whose engine capacity ranges from 1000cc to 2500cc are banned from import, though used and old cars have no limit.
+New cars whose engine capacity exceeds 1,600cc are banned from import, though used and old cars have no limit.

 Please keep in mind that the port in Mumbai is currently the only point of entrance for imported used cars.

 To register a car in India, you have to go to the Regional Transport Office in your area of residence and request a registration form.
-Along with this completed form, you will need:
+Along with the completed form you will need the following:

-- sales certificate of car issued by dealer and indicating you as the new owner
+- the original sales certificate of the car issued by the dealer indicating you as the new owner

-- “pollution under control” certificate concerning exhaust fumes and emissions
+- a “pollution under control” certificate concerning exhaust fumes and emissions

-- attested copy of a valid insurance policy
+- an attested copy of a valid insurance policy

-The only mandatory vehicle insurance in India is third party liability insurance.
+The only mandatory vehicle insurance in India is third-party liability insurance.
 You have the choice of adding a full-coverage policy, which includes liability against theft and damages by fire, flooding, or earthquakes.
-Taking into account the road conditions and general living conditions in India, this is probably not a bad idea.
+Taking into account the state of the roads and general living conditions in India, this is probably not a bad idea.
 There are several good vehicle insurance companies in India, which offer solid and comparatively inexpensive policies.

-Most Indians cannot afford to pay the fee for registering a car, let along pay the price of a car.
-Therefore less than half of the transport demand is made up of private vehicles.
+Most Indians cannot afford to buy a car, let alone pay the fee for registering one.
+For this reason, less than half of the demand is for private vehicles.
 However, as an expat, you will probably find cars fairly cheap in India.
-In fact, the world’s cheapest car, the Tata Nano, was manufactured in India at the selling price of about 2,000 EUR.
+In fact, the world’s cheapest car, the Tata Nano, was manufactured in India at an initial selling price of about 2,000 EUR.